What is the climate of Israel

-Please take a look at the map of the Middle East, Israel is located in the middle between Europe Asia and Africa therefore the climate in Israel it’s very diverse.
+Please take a look at the map of the Middle East, Israel is located in the middle between Europe Asia, and Africa therefore the climate in Israel it’s very diverse.

 I would like to begin discussing the climate of Israel from the north part of the country, where the border with Lebanon and Syria is, to the south part where the city Eilat is located, the distance from north to south is only 480 km, from east to west or from the Mediterranean sea to the Dead Sea the distance is only 120 km, isn’t it impressive?
-This is basically the size of a medium city in the United States!
-We are a tiny piece of land but an amazing one, for people visiting Israel it can be very surprised when they are coming to travel from the United States or Russia.
+This is the size of a medium city in the United States!
+We are a tiny piece of land but an amazing one, for people visiting Israel it can be very surprising when they are coming to travel from the United States or Russia.

 In the central region of the country, the climate is a little different, from Tel Aviv to the north part of the Negev desert the annual amount of rain is between 650 mm to 200 mm in the south part, From the beginning of the Negev desert to the south capital of Israel Eilat the amount of rain is usually very very low, something around 40 mm a year This is a great example during my tours in Israel to show my clients how different the climate in Israel Can be and believe me it’s surprising most of my clients!

 The central hilly part of the country including Jerusalem, Judea, and Samaria has a very dry but rainy climate during the winter and not humid, the annual amount of rain is higher than in the other regions and it can be around 1000 mm per year, during the summer the region is very dry and we don’t have any rain.